drewsamsen/sr-cards-api/docs/imports.md

 - **Case-insensitive**: "What is JavaScript?" and "what is javascript?" are considered duplicates
 - **Punctuation-agnostic**: "What is JavaScript?" and "What is JavaScript" are considered duplicates
-- **Fuzzy**: Minor differences like typos are still detected as duplicates

 **Duplicates in Preview Phase:**
 Duplicate cards are detected during both the preview and confirmation phases: